antoinedray/coding-style/README.md

-# Coding Style EPITA
+# Sick and tired to get 200+ errors of coding style on your project ?
-A Clang-Format config to respect EPITA coding style
+A Clang-Format config to respect EPITA coding style.

 ## How to use it
 1. Install Clang Format